sangres.com

 Branson, Colorado

-Branson was a pretty busy little ranching and farming community until the Dust Bowl era.
+In the early 1900's many farmers tried their hand at dryland farming and did well in the good years.
+In the 1920's, Branson had a newspaper, a bank, 3 grain elevators and about 1,000 residents.
+Then came the drought and the days of the Dust Bowl.
 The town never really recovered from that.
+In the 1930's the population dropped rapidly and the local economy changed from farming to cattle ranching.
 These days, there are some young families in town and a couple of small businesses but, like the rest of Las Animas County, the primary business center is Trinidad.

 The location is gorgeous, just north of the mesas and lava-flow formations of northeastern New Mexico and northwest of the famous Black Mesa.
 Branson is getting a lot of attention from retirees attracted by the climate, lack of hustle and bustle and excellent real estate prices in the area.